 It is this realization, first and foremost, that became clear to Old Testament Jews during the trying times and dark days of the Hellenistic period.

 Their language.
 The Greek language, far more than Hebrew is exact (even more so than even English!).
-In consequence of this, both the Septuagint and the New Testament have meanings which can be more exactly defined than if either had been preserved in the Hebrew tongue (and for this clarity we praise the Lord!).
+In consequence of this, both the Septuagint and the New Testament have meanings that can be more exactly defined than if either had been preserved in the Hebrew tongue (and for this clarity, we praise the Lord!).

-Finally, on the example of Greek society, at its very worst, the earliest Christians could easily recognize and avoid the corruption of society that pervaded the late Second Temple period because, in truth, the behaviour of the Senate of Israel, the Zealots, the Sicarii and even the Essenes reflected the corrupt nature of Hellenism and stood darkly against the true children of light who were the despised Talmidei Yeshua, who the world prejoritively called the ‘Minim.’
+Finally, on the example of Greek society, at its very worst, the earliest Christians could easily recognize and avoid the corruption of society that pervaded the late Second Temple period because, in truth, the behavior of the Senate of Israel, the Zealots, the Sicarii, and even the Essenes reflected the corrupt nature of Hellenism and stood darkly against the true children of light who were the despised Talmidei Yeshua, who the world prejoratively called the ‘Minim.’
 They followed a Jewish set of writings they called the Brit Chadashah.
 And these are those who we call today, the ‘New Testament Christians.’

 G. The Original Abomination of Desolation Heralds the Impending End of the Greek Era.

 As the winter of 168 B.C. drew near, the temperature of the country was at a fever pitch and popular support for the installation of a statue of Zeus in the Second Temple was at hand.
 And as we indicated above, this fatal step was not going to be an event that depended for its success purely on the hopes and wishes of Antiochus Epiphanes: People in the country wanted this step to take place; people wanted the Temple to reflect Greek religious polytheism and people, on a popular level, wanted foreign cosmic assumptions to supplant the Aaronic priesthood which stood at the very center of the Jewish world.